sasjs/vscode-extension/README.md

  - Select default.
 Click 'yes' to avoid having to select your target each time.

 You can now execute code!
 You can also highlight a section of code and run that.
 Each log returned will be stored in a `sasjsresults` folder.
 You can also run the `SASjs: Execute Code` command from the command palette(`Cmd+Shift+P`).

+#### Execute code on Foundation SAS

+In order to run on Foundation / Base / Desktop SAS you will need a running version of SASjs server (on the same machine where SAS is installed).
+You can download SASjs server [here](https://github.com/sasjs/server/releases).
+Configuration instructions are [here](https://github.com/sasjs/server#env-var-configuration).

+Once SASjs server is running, just click the running man and select 'add new target'.
+Fill in the prompts as follows:

+1. Name of target.
+This is the alias for connecting to your chosen SAS server.
+2. serverUrl.
+The location of SASjs server, eg http://localhost:5000
+3. serverType.
+Choose SASJS

+You can now execute code.
+The log will be returned in a new window.

 ### SAS Lint and Format
 Spend less time on code reviews and more time pushing code!
 Select VIEW->PROBLEMS (or ctrl+shift+M) to examine the currently opened SAS program for issues.